-Augmented reality is a digital technology that allows us the place digital assets over the real world.
+Augmented reality (AR) is a digital technology that allows us the place digital assets over the real world.
 Want to be a White Walker from Game of Thrones?
 No problem.
 Want to see what a couch from Ikea looks like in your living room before you ever bust out your credit card?
-Totally simple with augmented reality as well.
+Totally simple with AR as well.

-We’re also starting to see AR pop up in the more industrial and military applications on the headset based systems.
-The military for instance, just signed a huge contract of Microsoft to start putting Hololens’s on our soldiers out in the field.
-Companies like GE and Boeing are also starting to use this technology to give their engineers and their mechanics a new layer of information while they’re able to still work with their hands.
-In the next few years, you will start to see augmented reality popping up all over the place.
-Even today the mobile phone in your pocket or the one you’re using to watch this video is augmented reality ready.
+AR is also growing in popularity among industrial and military applications on headset based systems.
+The military for instance, recently signed a multi-million dollar contract with Microsoft to start putting Hololens’s on our soldiers out in the field.
+Companies like GE and Boeing are also starting to use the technology to give engineers and mechanics an overlay of digital information while still being able to work with both hands.

 One of the challenges with current AR technology is that most experiences first need to be downloaded via an application of some kind.
 When considering the technology for a consumer-focused experience, this added layer of friction can turn some consumers away.